1956’s The Unguarded Moment was the second of three “dry” films Esther Williams made throughout her career.

-In the locker room with this creeper, Lois realizes she’s trying to reason with an unreasonable person, and, still unaware in the dark who this guy is, tries to make a run for it.
-He manages to tear her dress in the process, and Lois drops her purse, but she makes it out before anything else happens.
+In the locker room with this creeper, Lois realizes she’s trying to reason with an unreasonable person.
+Still unaware in the dark who this guy is, Lois tries to make a run for it.
+Her assailant manages to tear her dress in the process.
+Lois drops her purse, but she makes it out of the locker room before anything else happens.

 The police get involved after spotting the emotionally frazzled Lois running home.
-She’s brought in for questioning, and gives Lieutenant Harry Graham (George Nader) a talking to when he pushes her too hard.
-(Watching Esther’s Lois tell Lieutenant Graham not to shout at her is something I totally see Esther doing in real life, by the way. !!!).
-There’s clearly some romantic tension in the room, and Graham’s worry that Lois will be next in the string of murders recently plaguing the town is obviously more than professional.
+She’s brought in for questioning, and gives Lieutenant Harry Graham (George Nader) a talking to when he pushes her too hard for information.
+There’s clearly some romantic tension in the room.
+Graham’s worry that Lois’ attack is somehow linked to the recent string of murders in town, and that she could be the next victim, is obviously more than professional.

-Then something freaky happens: Lois gets home, only to discover that her purse—the one she dropped in the locker room—is sitting on her coffee table…she quickly realizes that her assailant is IN HER HOME, RIGHT NOW.
+Lois gets home and discovers that her purse—the one she dropped in the locker room—is sitting on her coffee table…

 Lois convinces the kid that if he leaves now, while she’s got the lights out and the door open, she won’t try to see who he is.
-The kid takes her up on the generous offer, but as he runs out of the house, a car almost hits him, and the headlights reveal the stalker’s face to Lois: it’s Leonard Bennet (John Saxon), the school’s star football player.
+The kid takes her up on the generous offer, but as he runs out of the house, a car almost hits him, and the headlights reveal the stalker’s face: Lois sees that it’s Leonard Bennet (John Saxon), the school’s star football player.

-Torn between the welfare of other potential victims, yet not wanting to ruin Leonard’s future, Lois decides to tell the school’s principal about the attack.
-But Principal Pendleton (Les Tremayne) doesn’t want to believe her, as Leonard is the school’s chance at glory this football season.
-Pendleton invites Leonard to his office while Lois is there to discuss the situation, but it’s clear he doesn’t plan to do anything about it.
+Torn between the welfare of other potential victims, and not wanting to ruin Leonard’s future, Lois decides to tell the school’s principal about the attack.

-So now Leonard knows that Lois knows that he’s her stalker, and begins ruining her reputation around school, saying it was Lois who put the moves on him.
+So now Leonard knows that Lois knows that he’s her stalker.
+He begins ruining her reputation around school, saying it was Lois who put the moves on him.

-Leonard’s father (Edward Andrews) soon gets involved and begins threatening Lois.
+Leonard’s father, Mr. Bennet (Edward Andrews), soon gets involved and begins threatening Lois.

 Another Unguarded Moment...

-The night before Lois is to go before the school board to defend her case again Leonard’s accusations that she’s the aggressor, Lois discovers Mr. Bennett in her bedroom, watching her undress.
+The night before Lois is to go before the school board to defend her case against Leonard’s accusations that she’s the aggressor, Lois discovers Mr. Bennett in her bedroom, watching her undress.